 WHO underlines the critical importance of sustaining efforts to prevent, detect and treat malaria during the COVID-19 pandemic.
-For South Africa, it was of vital importance that the indoor residual spraying (IRS) campaign planned for the fourth quarter of 2020 went ahead and that the insecticides for the campaign were ordered on time, whilst taking into account physical distancing, in accordance with the recent guidance and recommendations from WHO.
 The country is congratulated for rolling out IRS in a timely manner.
 Without this IRS, coupled with the need to sustain essential health services including malaria case management, there could have been an increase in malaria cases and deaths.
 Under the worst-case scenario, in which there is a 75% reduction in access to effective antimalarial medicines, WHO estimate that there could be a 20.6% increase in malaria cases, and a 135% increase in malaria deaths in South Africa.
 This scenario would represent a complete reversal in the substantial progress in malaria mortality reductions seen over the last 2 decades.